Unity-Technologies/com.autodesk.fbx/proto.com.autodesk.fbx/Documentation~/index.md

 The C# Autodesk® FBX® SDK package is not supported at Runtime if you build using the IL2CPP backend.

+### Linux

+Linux support is currently experimental and unsupported.

 ## API documentation